Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Results and discussion

 With the above manifestation of 7- and 9-hole system combining with the previously discussed 8-hole one, we can speculate on more possible ordered phases suggested by these single cluster results.
-Specifically, Fig.~\ref{cartoon} only illustrates the situation of two neighboring clusters both with 8 holes.
-Instead, Fig.~\ref{79cartoon} reveals other possibilities consisting of 7+9 holes.
-Intriguing, the ambient pressure configuration is the same as the high pressure case of 8+8 holes, namely in-plane 3SP within two outer layers.
+Specifically, Fig.~\ref{cartoon} only illustrates the speculation of two neighboring clusters both with 8 holes.
+Instead, Fig.~\ref{79cartoon} reveals other speculated possibilities consisting of 7+9 holes.
+Intriguingly, the ambient pressure configuration is the same as the high pressure case of 8+8 holes, namely in-plane 3SP within two outer layers.
 At high pressure, all three layers possess the in-plane 3SP as well as the presence of antibonding apical O.

-All possible configurations of two neighboring clusters (either 7+9 holes or 8+8 holes) can be categorized by the number $N_{3SP}$ of in-plane 3SP states: (i) $N_{3SP}=0$ as shown in Fig.~\ref{cartoon}'s left side; (ii) $N_{3SP}=2$ and locate on two outer layers as shown in Fig.~\ref{79cartoon}'s left side; (iii) $N_{3SP}=3$ evenly distributed on all layers as shown in Fig.~\ref{79cartoon}'s right side.
+All proposed possible configurations of two neighboring clusters (either 7+9 holes or 8+8 holes) can be categorized by the number $N_{3SP}$ of in-plane 3SP states: (i) $N_{3SP}=0$ as shown in Fig.~\ref{cartoon}'s left side; (ii) $N_{3SP}=2$ and are located on two outer layers as shown in Fig.~\ref{79cartoon}'s left side; (iii) $N_{3SP}=3$ evenly distributed on all layers as shown in Fig.~\ref{79cartoon}'s right side. \jgw{We remark again that these proposed local spin and charge configurations are all consistent with the antiferromagnetism between two outer layers.
+Besides, they can potentially support possible in-plane SDW/CDW picture while they do not by themselves determine the experimentally observed ordered state.}